BigDogEnergy/discordBot/grace.md

 ## Current Problems
 1. A player does not need to donate an item that they are not using for their main spec(s)
-2. A player does not need to donate an arch boss weapon
+2. A player does not need to donate an arch boss weapon unrelated to their spec
 3. Players can circumvent or completely attempt to go around our system
     - Instance: In the past few weeks, players have chose to sell/keep an item for personal gain instead of helping the guild
         - In both of the recent instances, it was a conflict weapon (a collective effort)